-In this new article, you’ll learn how create a cool and usable CSS3 search box using the HTML5 placeholder attribute.
+In this new article, you’ll learn how to create a cool and usable CSS search box using the HTML placeholder attribute.
 For the browsers that don’t support this new HTML5 attribute, a fallback is created using Modernizr’s feature detection.

 Form wrapper styles

 Below you can see the current result: